 The night has come to an end.
 Dinner has been served, we've taken turns toasting our departing friend, we play musical instruments, and others are eating desert.
 When the last visitor leaves, people go to sleep, and the house comes to rest, I play a bit with the cat, walk around and listen to the (uncommon) emptiness and silence of the place.

 This time no one did the dishes, and they’re still laying dirty in the sink.
 I leave them be, to discover the next day that they have vanished. ”Why did you do the dishes,” I ask the guy who cleaned the kitchen in the morning, even though he was too tired to join the dinner.
 “Because they were here,” he says.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next piece in Share or Die, Annamarie Pluhar's "Screening for Gold" click here.